thomis/sensu-plugins-filesize/README.md

   check-filesize.rb -f ~ -s -100M

-  -- check for files exactly of size 50 kb in /apps folder including subfolders check-filesize.rb -f /apps -s 50c
+  -- check for files exactly of size 50 kb in /apps folder including subfolders check-filesize.rb -f /apps -s 50k
   ```

-## About the -s or -size option
+## About the -s or --size option

 The size option is transparently passed to the find command.
 More details can be found in the man pages of the find command (> man find).